U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 * [#10306](https://github.com/oppia/oppia/issues/10306) (Refactoring frontend - Add "async" keyword to asynchronous functions that return a promise)

-* [#10616](https://github.com/oppia/oppia/issues/10616) (Introduce new @typesctript-eslint rules n the codebase)
+* [#10616](https://github.com/oppia/oppia/issues/10616) (Introduce new @typescript-eslint rules n the codebase)

 These issues are hand-picked to ensure that you don't run into unexpected roadblocks while working on them.
 For other issues, you may need to be more independent because often times, we don’t know how to solve them either.

 If you decide to pick one of these, please go ahead and leave a comment saying which part of the issue you're taking, and submit a follow-up PR by following the instructions to [[make a PR|Make-a-pull-request]].
 You don't need to wait for approval to get started!

-If you need some help from someone with a more prominent UI/UX or design perspective, tag **@rachelwchen** and expect a response within 2-3 days, if not, ping in the Oppia Gitter channel.
+If you need some help from someone with a more prominent UI/UX or design perspective, tag **@mschanteltc** and expect a response within 2-3 days, if not, ping in the Oppia Gitter channel.

 **Important Note**: Please make sure to read and follow the [[PR instructions|Make-a-pull-request]] carefully, otherwise your PR review may be delayed or your PR may be closed.